 RESCHEDULING & FORFEITS

-Due to a busy field schedule at Thériault Ballpark, there will be no rescheduling of games due to shortage of players.
+Due to a late start to the season, there will be no rescheduling of games due to shortage of players.
 This will be an automatic forfeit.
 We must keep rescheduled days for any weather related issues only.
-We may bring back some of the rescheduling flexibility if/once the league gets lights back.
-Also, please keep in mind that we now have an affiliate league, where players are available to be called up in emergency situations.

 If a team cannot field enough players for a game and needs to cancel, the team representative must contact the opposing team, as well as the coordinator to let them know.
-Any game cancellation made will result in an automatic forfeit (7-0 loss) and a fine of $50.00.
+Any game cancellation made will result in an automatic forfeit (7-0 loss) and a possible fine of $50.00 (depending on time of cancellation).

 If you would like to switch practice days to make it more convenient for both teams, please arrange it with specified team representatives.